chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

     - Open peaches just say "play peaches" or "play the song peaches".
     - I hope you understand now.

 33. You can control the video by saying "pause", "play","volume up", "volume down", "next".
-Saying "pause" pauses hte video in the web browser, Saying "play" plays the video in
+Saying "pause" pauses the video in the web browser, Saying "play" plays the video in

 34. Open any website just say "open (the name of the website)" or "open (the name of the website) now" or "open (the name of the website) now" e.g.